verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] As the prophecy foretold.
 - [ ] Pain is temporary but swag is forever
 - [ ] Low quality pics, low quality life.
+- [ ] My therapist knows all your names.